How to share serial port over Ethernet

 In this section we will tell you how COM port can be shared over Ethernet on Windows.
 To do it the easiest way you will need an app called FlexiHub.
 Below we will tell you how to make use of it.

-- First, download the app here and install it both on a computer whose serial port is to be shared and a computer that needs shared access to the port.
+- First, choose the subscription here and install the app both on a computer whose serial port is to be shared and a computer that needs shared access to the port.
 Do not worry about version’s compatibility - FlexiHub supports all Windows versions.

 - To use the app, you will need to create a FlexiHub account.
 Anticipating your question: you need an account to share COM over Ethernet.
 Not everyone in the network will be able to access it so it is more secure.
 Launch the app and find ‘Sign Up’ option in the top right corner.
 Click it to display Registration page.
 Fill it in and click ‘Create Account’.
 Choose the subscription.